eawag-rdm/kobo-post/README.md

 ## Caveats

 + The form definition language ([XLSForm](http://xlsform.org/)) seems quite powerful.
-Not all features are likely implemented because the documentation for XLSForm is incomplete.
+Not all features are likely implemented.
 If you run into such a problem please raise an [Issue](https://github.com/eawag-rdm/koboforms/issues), I'll likely be able to fix that.

 ## Developers